THE SECOND RESURRECTION (EXCERPT OF THE FIRST AND SECOND RESURRECTIONS)

 It indeed is a fact that every true saint, every true member of the Body of Christ, will be raised at the coming of the Lord.
 But do you remember what the Lord Jesus said to the Christians in Sardis?
-"Thou hast a few names even in Sardis."
-A "few names," a few members of the Christian church of Sardis whom the Lord found worthy to walk with Him in the white robes of righteousness.
+“You have a few names even in Sardis.”
+A “few names,” a few members of the Christian church of Sardis whom the Lord found worthy to walk with Him in the white robes of righteousness.

 Would we be interpreting Christ correctly if we understood His warning to mean of all those who were professing faith in Him in Sardis, only a few were worthy to meet Him at His appearing?
-"Worthy" on what basis?
+“Worthy” on what basis?
 Were they worthy because they had made a profession of belief in His atoning death and bodily resurrection?
 This is a nonsensical, mischievous interpretation proceeding from the current frivolous Christian assumptions.
 It is calculated to tickle the ears of today’s lukewarm church attenders.
-It makes the Word of God of none effect.
+It makes the Word of God have no effect.

 If only a few of the believers in Sardis were worthy (because of their behavior) to walk with Christ in white, are we then ready to cast the remainder, the “foolish virgins,” into the Lake of fire and sulfur, there to be tormented for eternity without hope of reprieve?